-Wasted Years is an Ayrshire based band made up of Dennis Coles on Lead Vocals, Will Phillips on Guitar/Vocals, Jamie McJannet on Guitar/ Vocals, Gus Manson on Bass and Carson Denham on Drums.
+Wasted Years were an Ayrshire based band made up of Dennis Coles on Lead Vocals, Will Phillips on Guitar/Vocals, Jamie McJannet on Guitar/ Vocals, Gus Manson on Bass and Carson Denham on Drums.
+If you want to find out more about the band the check out the interview I did with them by clicking here.

 ‘Voices’ is the first track on the Moving Mountains EP and I have to say I really liked voices it reminded me of music I haven’t listened to in a while, from back when I was going through the obligatory headbanging emo phase.
 I hope they don’t take that as in insult those were some of my most musically enlightened days.
 This song is one I’d really love to hear live, it heavy and has a lot of energy and I can’t help but feel that you’re ears would be ringing after it.
 Again that’s meant as a compliment.